kragen/derctuo/scribal-basic.md

 recovery, at least as long as they don't make debugging impossible.
 What if every subroutine call were a nested transaction?
-It would simplify exception handling, too, since rolling back the transaction would eliminate any need for running user-defined cleanup code.)
+It would simplify exception handling, too, since rolling back the transaction would eliminate any need for running user-defined cleanup code.
+See [transaction-per-call.md].)

 So, thinking about BASIC and Logo, I wondered what a modern sort of BASIC would look like, one that was as easy as real BASIC in the ways